nathanreyes/v-calendar/docs/docs/datepicker/time-rules.md

 ### Default bahavior

-First, it's important to note that, with no rules present, `DatePicker` will **not** apply any time modifications to a bound date during the mounting phase.
+First, it's important to note that, with no rules present, `VDatePicker` will **not** apply any time modifications to a bound date during the mounting phase.
 This ensures data consistency throughout your web application.

 After initial mount, if the user selects new dates in the calendar, only the year, month and day components are updated.
 If the user selects a new time component in the time picker, only those components are updated, respectively.